A tour around Little Venice Part 2

 Rembrandt Gardens forms a tranquil area of rest and relaxation whilst being able to watch the boats go by.
 The gardens also have accessible toilets.

 There used to be a footbridge from the north side of the pool to Rembrandt Gardens.
-This is the only photo I’ve managed to find.
+This is one of a couple of pics I’ve managed to find.

 The ‘Arklight’ Project